Integrative Study of Parasitic and Infectious Emergencies (EI-EPI)

 Admission

-M1 entry: a bachelor's degree or equivalent
+To enter the M1 program: a bachelor's degree or equivalent

-see target audience for more information
+See target audience for more information.

 Read more